Under-Eye Wrinkle Treatment & Prevention: Everything You Need To Know

 Poor circulation

 Under-eye wrinkles are most common among people with poor circulation (which tends to manifest as dark circles), very dry skin, and allergies.
 (For what it’s worth, I’ve got all three.)
 “Allergies cause inflammation.
-Inflammation increases swelling and decreases blood flow, leading to increased rate of damage to collagen and elastin,” says Dr. Heskett.
+Inflammation increases swelling and decreases blood flow, leading to an increased rate of damage to collagen and elastin,” says Dr. Heskett.
 “Additionally, itching or scratching the eye area can cause repeated wear and tear on the skin.”

 What are the common types of under-eye wrinkles?